alsami/AutoMapper.Contrib.Autofac.DependencyInjection/README.md

 ### Validating your configuration

-`AutoMapper` allows the user to validate their mappings.
-You can do it like this:
+`AutoMapper` allows the user to validate their mappings. **This should only be done within a test project, since it's time-consuming**

 ```csharp
 var containerBuilder = new ContainerBuilder();